One visit to South Dakota’s Badlands won’t be enough.

-With echoes of the 1996 sister trip through the Badlands still resounding in my head, it was a must-stop when husband and I drove west in June.
+With echoes of our Badlands sister trip (1996) still resounding, it became a must-stop when husband and I drove west.

-The South Dakota Badlands vary from any other rock formations I’ve seen in these vast states of ours.
-They jut up from the earth like the Grand Teton in Jackson Hole, Wyoming and yet are completely unlike that sharp mountain.
-Teton springs skyward on the Jackson Hole side.
-It is a rugged triangle set on a flat surface—no rolling hills softening your approach.
-At 7,000 feet above the valley, Teton boasts, calling out, look at me.
+The Badlands vary from any other rock formations I’ve seen in these vast states of ours.
+They jut from the earth like Grand Teton in Jackson Hole, Wyoming and yet are completely unlike that sharp mountain.
+Teton springs skyward, at least from the Jackson Hole side, a rugged triangle set on a flat surface—no rolling hills leading to it— standing there proudly 7,000 feet above the valley, calling out, look at me.

-One row of low-rising buttes will have you thinking of the top of Haleakala on Maui where the earth appears moon-like.
+One row of low-rising buttes have you thinking of Haleakala on Maui where the earth appears moon-like.

-The next moment, you’re overlooking a warren of twisting, tight hills alternating with deep or shallow dips between them.
+The next moment, you’re looking over a warren of twisting, tight hills with deep or shallow dips running between them.
 Think of viewing an ant farm lying on its side.

-Turn again when the sun is striking the pinnacles at the proper slant and Arizona’s Painted Desert comes to me.
-Her colors moving from bleached ochre to deepening shades of red and orange with a streak of purple.
+Turn again when the sun strikes the pinnacles at the proper slant.
+It reminds you of Arizona’s Painted Desert as colors move from bleached to red-orange with a streak of purple.

-If you’re fortunate enough to be in the Badlands as the sun descends, pick a spot at Pinnacle Peak not far off Route 240.
-The view is reminiscent of the Grand Canyon.
-Wide valley meadows spread before you, trapped by the surrounding formations tossing together mesas and plateaus.
-The light catches a pool of water in the distance, or is that white stone starting to show its stuff as the sun hits at the perfect angle?
+Arrange to arrive as the sun descends, pick a spot at Pinnacle Peak not far off Route 240.
+The sun setting across the expanse is reminiscent of the Grand Canyon.
+Wide valley meadows spread before you, the leas are trapped by the surrounding formations tossing together mesas and plateaus.
+The light catches a pool of water in the distance.
+Or is it white stone starting to show its stuff as the sun hits at the perfect angle?

 The striations in the landscape change with each moment the sun sinks lower.
 Sitting in lawn chairs or on blankets as you would to enjoy a Hawaiian sunset, you feel the folks around you holding their breath, waiting, waiting.

-Different from the ocean, the sun takes ages to disappear across this skyline.
-No final plop into the water, but a spreading side-to-side of orange against the now black horizon, the ever-moving, changing clouds providing that upward shot of rays beckoning you to believe in heaven.
+The Badlands are different from the ocean as the sun takes ages to disappear across this skyline.
+Here, there is no final plop into the water, but a spreading side-to-side of orange against the now black horizon.
+The ever-moving, changing clouds providing that upward shot of rays beckoning you to believe in heaven.

-Take the next day and drive the rough seven miles to Sheep Mountain for a bit of a back country hike.
+The next day drive the rough seven miles to Sheep Mountain for a bit of a back country hike.
 Be prepared with water, sunscreen, hats and a 4-wheel drive.
 Don’t be a dunce and try this trek in a car or when the weather is bad.
-It’s a slow ride with a rutted, rarely maintained road, but persevere because the views along the way are worth it and the destination is pure delight.
+It’s a slow ride with a rutted, rarely maintained road.
+But persevere because the views along the way are worth it and the destination is pure delight.